unilad homepage

 Standen said that this can happen when a tumor 'affects the brain’s sensory or motor control areas'.
 These are the parts of your brain responsible for sending and receiving signals to the rest of your body.

-Although this symptom is common in those with poor circulaiton, or as the result of migraines or a trapped nerve, Standen argued that any new symptoms, or ones that only affect one side of your body, should lead to a doctor's office visit.
+Although this symptom is common in those with poor circulation or as a result of migraines or a trapped nerve, Standen argued that any new symptoms, or those that affect only one side of your body, should prompt a visit to a doctor's office.

 Brain fog